Central Bureau: Coral Sea and Kokoda

+Move from Melbourne to Brisbane

 On 20 July 1942, General MacArthur moved his headquarters to Brisbane.
 A separate American intelligence operation was located nearby in a building called "Palma Rosa" at 9 Queens Road, Hamilton.
 "Palma Rosa" was commandeered by the Counter Intelligence Corps, G-2 Section, Headquarters U.S. Army Forces in the Far East (U.S.A.F.F.E.).

 Central Bureau also relocated to Brisbane in September, with the American contingent of six officers and eighteen enlisted men moving first.
 The bureau moved to the suburb of Ascot, not far from the new American airfield at Eagle Farm Airport.
 Staff were accommodated as boarders in private homes or in military camps with daily transport by truck or bus.
 Officers obtained rented accommodation around Ascot and nearby suburbs.
 Mic Sandford the head of the Australian Army contingent rented a house at 50 Elderney Terrace in nearby Hamilton; this became a social centre and the scene of frequent dinner and drinking parties.

 The CB headquarters was in "Nyrambla", a huge house at 21 Henry Street built as a grand mansion in 1886, although the large 6 ha section was subdivided from 1905 and the house was converted into flats in the late 1920s.
 The house still retained rooms with marble fireplaces, ornate plaster and 4.8m high ceilings, and the building remained the main administrative and training centre for the bureau.

 When the bureau assumed an augmented role to coordinate land and air forces signals intelligence, additional facilities were located a few minutes walk away at a small public park opposite the Ascot railway station Hence it became known as "Ascot Park" although officially called "Oriel Park".
 Between the station, Kitchener Road and Lancaster Road, the park had nearly 20 temporary army wooden huts by mid-1943 and 31 by September 1945.
 Across the road at 77 Kitchener Road a disused brick Fire Station was used for banks of IBM punched card equipment used by cryptanalysts to analyze intercepted cyphertext.
 The machines had been in the garage at the rear of 21 Henry Street but the noise from all-hours operation bought complaints from neighbours.
 When the IBM machines were removed from 21 Henry Street the garage was occupied by No. 11 Australian Cypher Section and filled with Typex machines which were operated mostly by Australian Women's Army Service (AWAS) personnel.

-Beginning in January 1942, U.S. Navy stations in Hawaii (Station HYPO), Cavite/Corregidor (Station CAST) and OP-20-G (Station NEGAT, at Washington) began issuing formal intelligence decrypts far in advance of the U.S. Army or Central Bureau.
-FRUMEL in Australia obtained IBM equipment in 1942 to replace that which had been left behind in Manila Bay on leaving Corregidor and employed it throughout their tenure in Melbourne.

-Japanese POW's were interrogated by the ATIS at a house called "Tighnabruaich" at Indooroopilly in Brisbane.
+Australian Special Intelligence Personnel Sections (ASIPS)

+In 1942, Sandford raised two intelligence sections to operate at the wireless sites in the field.
+These personnel, known as ASIPS, would be a liaison between Central Bureau and the Kana operators, greatly increasing the speed in which messages could be decrypted and translated.
+The first unit was stationed at Coomalie Creek Airfield, NT, under the command of Captain William E Clarke.
+This ASIP unit, in direct coordination with local air force commanders, decrypted mainly tactical codes which allowed Allied forces to combat the air raids against the north of Australia.
+In 1943 these ASIP units were sent to New Guinea.